• Skip to main content

 Step 5 Ready for Baking

-After the second rise, knead for few min and transfer the dough to a round/square baking dish.
-Make sure to oil the dish first.
+After the second rise, knead for few min and transfer the dough ball to a round/square baking dish.
+Make sure to oil the baking dish first.
+You may use a greased parchment paper as well.
 Keep the dough in the baking dish for about 15 min.
-Top it with vegetables.
+At the top of the dough, add the veggies, fresh herbs, and Italian seasoning of your choice.

 baking prep of focaccia bread